 Steps to address suspicious domains

-When you come across a suspicious domain, whether pretending to be your brand or spreading harmful content, it’s important to act quickly.
-Acting fast can prevent scams, protect your customers, and limit damage to your brand.
-Here are the necessary steps to investigate and take down malicious or fraudulent domains.
+When you come across a suspicious domain impersonating your brand or distributing harmful content, act immediately.
+A swift response can prevent fraud, protect your customers, and limit damage to your brand.
+Here are the steps to investigate and take down malicious domains.

 1. Analyze domain details